 What we look for in the best headphones for video editing

 The aim with the best headphones for video editing is to give ourselves a solid, neutral ground to build on when mixing volumes and effects – people will listen on sound systems that vary wildly in the ways they tweak the audio, so we'll aim for the best accuracy and detail we can muster.

 Another big factor in headphones for video editing is comfort, since you'll likely be working for hours at a time.
 Everything we've chosen here has found favour with editors thanks to reliable fits, comfortable weights and good padding that won't overheat you.

-Most of the over-ear headphones here are closed-back, which means they don't allow air to flow through the structure of the headphones freely.
+Most of the over-ear headphones on this best headphones for video editing list are closed-back, which means they don't allow air to flow through the structure of the headphones freely.
 This has the advantage of cutting out exterior sounds better, so they're not interfering with what you're trying to listen to, also often find it easier to dig into bass frequencies solidly.
 If exterior noise is a big problem (if you work while travelling, say), then the best noise-cancelling headphones can help you overcome this – we've chosen our favourite in this list, though.

 We've also chosen headphones that don't require headphone amps to drive them, so they're all good for plugging into your laptop or PC directly, and double as being great for phones or tablets.

 We've focused on wired headphones, to ensure lag-free listening.
 While Bluetooth headphones can be close enough to lag free to make no odds, there's no real way of us guaranteeing it for you, since the combination of different Bluetooth tech in the computer and headphones can mean unpredictable outcomes.
 All headphones here come with a standard 3.5mm cable.